Professor Ramesh Kumar Mishra is the Head for Center for Neural and Cognitive Sciences, University of Hyderabad.

 - Pathak, L. & Mishra, R. K. (Feb 2016).
 “Parallel language activation and cognitive control in Gurung-Nepali unbalanced sequential bilinguals”.
 4Th International Conference on Recent Advances in Cognition and Health, Varanasi, India (Oral)

 Keerthana Kapiley, PhD Student (2014-)

 Keerthana Kapiley holds an Integrated masters degree in Health Psychology from University of Hyderabad.
-She is interested to explore as to how social influence effects cognitive mechanisms in bilinguals and how it alters their language processing.
+She is interested in exploring as to how social influence effects cognitive mechanisms in bilinguals and how it alters their language processing.
 She has worked on interlocutor’s influence during voluntary choice and speech production and is presently investigating the effects of cultural cues during spoken word recognition.

 Her other interests are dance and music.
 She is a trained Kuchipudi dancer (Indian classical dance).

 - Kapiley, K., & Mishra, R. K. (Oct 2016).
 “What do I choose?
 Influence of interlocutors’ awareness”.
 3rd Annual Conference of the Association for cognitive science, IIT Gandhinagar, India (Poster)

 - Kapiley, K., & Mishra, R. K. (Sept.
 2016).
 “What do I choose?
 Influence of interlocutor on bilingual language choice during object naming” Architectures and Mechanisms for Language Processing (Amlap), Bilbao, Spain (Poster)